Achieving Efficiency in Black Box Simulation of Distribution Tails with Self-structuring Importance Samplers: The problem considered and the proposed IS procedure

 \subsection{The proposed importance sampling method}

-The proposed importance sampling (IS) procedure for the fast evaluation of the tail risk probabilities, $p_u := P(L(\XX) > u),$ where $L(\cdot)$ is taken to satisfy Assumption \ref{assume:V}, is presented in Algorithm \ref{algo:IS} below.
-Assuming only an oracle access to the evaluations of loss $L(\cdot),$ the parameter $\rho$ in Assumption \ref{assume:V}, the probability density of $\XX$ and its samples, Algorithm \ref{algo:IS} returns an estimator $\bar{\zeta}_{_N}(u)$ for $p_u$ without requiring further information on the structure of the loss $L(\cdot)$ or that of the probability distribution.
-It does so by first drawing a nominal number of independent samples $\{\XX_i : i = 1,\ldots,N\}$ of the random vector $\XX$, and by employing a multiplicative transformation as in,
+The proposed importance sampling (IS) procedure for fast evaluation of $p_u := P(L(\XX) > u),$ where $L(\cdot)$ is taken to satisfy Assumption \ref{assume:V}, is presented in Algorithm \ref{algo:IS} below. {A key ingredient of Algorithm \ref{algo:IS} is a multiplicative transformation of the form,}